Custom Action

 Solution

-Add a custom action button to the key objects involved in the repeated tasks, encapsulating the boilerplate code to perfom them.
+Add a custom action button to the moldable tool for the object involved in a repeated task, encapsulating the boilerplate code to perform it.

 Be sure to pick an evocative button icon and tooltip text to make the intent of the button clear.
 Only add buttons for the most important actions to avoid cluttering the interface of a moldable tool.